Petrichor: Origins

 The phenomenon was first scientifically described in a March 1964 paper by Australian researchers Isabel Bear and Dick Thomas, published in the journal Nature.
 Thomas coined the term "petrichor" to refer to what had previously been known as "argillaceous odour".
-In the article, the authors describe how the smell derives from an oil exuded by certain plants during dry periods, whereupon it is absorbed by clay-based soils and rocks.
+The authors describe how the smell derives from an oil exuded by certain plants during dry periods, whereupon it is absorbed by clay-based soils and rocks.
 During rain, the oil is released into the air along with another compound, geosmin, a metabolic by-product of certain actinobacteria, such as Streptomyces, which is emitted by wet soil, producing the distinctive scent; ozone may also be present if there is lightning.
 In a follow-up paper, Bear and Thomas (1965) showed that the oil slows seed germination and early plant growth.

 Mechanism

 When a raindrop lands on a porous surface, air from the pores forms small bubbles, which float to the surface and release aerosols.
 Such aerosols carry the scent, as well as bacteria and viruses from the soil.
-Raindrops that move at a slower rate tend to produce more aerosols; this serves as an explanation for why petrichor is more common after light rains.
+Raindrops that move slower tend to produce more aerosols; this explains why petrichor is more common after light rains.
 Members of the Actinomycetes, gram-positive bacteria, are responsible for producing these aerosols.

-The human nose is sensitive to geosmin and is able to detect it at concentrations as low as 0.4 parts per billion.
-Some scientists believe that humans appreciate the rain scent because ancestors may have relied on rainy weather for survival.
+The human nose is sensitive to geosmin and can detect it at concentrations as low as 0.4 parts per billion.
+Some scientists believe that humans may appreciate the rain scent because ancestors relied on rainy weather for survival.
 Camels in the desert also rely on petrichor to locate sources of water such as oases.